Special events are public or private gatherings that feature one or more of the following conditions.

-- Parks/Facility Use Form: if the event will take place in a Bellevue park or park facility
+- Parks/Facility Request: If the event will take place in a Bellevue park or park facility

-- Site Plan: including an area map with specific locations for such things as food service, live music, parades, tents, vendors, garbage bins and portable restrooms
+- Site Plan: Include an area map with specific locations for such things as food service, live music, parades, tents, vendors, garbage bins and portable restrooms

 After the application is submitted, the Special Events Committee will determine if the event requires a special event permit.
 The process for special and other events is presented in a flow chart overview.

 If a special event permit is not necessary, the committee will provide direction about other permits that may be needed and city services and conditions necessary for it to proceed safely.

 If a special event permit is necessary,

 - The event organizer meets with the Routing and Location Subcommittee to determine event conditions.